 Some people seem to think so.
 Ever since last June’s Brexit vote, there has been serious talk of the Dutch capital as a potential candidate – if a slightly less obvious one than Paris, Frankfurt or Dublin.
 London's dirty air: How bad is it?
 Image copyright Getty Images The cold, calm weather of the past few days has seen London and the South East experience very high levels of air pollution.

 Emissions from cars and wood burning stoves have seen levels of particulate matter soar to their highest concentrations since 2011.
 We look at how scientists assess the scale of dirty air across the UK and the long term trends.
 And just how dangerous is the air that we breathe?
 How do you measure air pollution?
+There are air quality monitors dotted all across the UK - The major, government-run national network is called the Automatic Urban and Rural Network (AURN).
 How Green Buildings Could Save Our Cities.
 As the world’s urban population expands, architects and planners are mapping out ways to make cities more sustainable.